oscar-crl/EPITRELLO/README.md

 # EPITRELLO
- Epitrello is a clone of Trello
+ Epitrello is a clone of Trello.

- This is only the backend of the project
+ This is only the backend of the project.

 ## Usage
  ```